Mosco convergence framework for singular limits of gradient flows on Hilbert spaces with applications: Acknowledgments

 The work of the first author was partly supported by the Japan Society for the Promotion of Science (JSPS) through grants KAKENHI Grant Numbers 19H00639, 20K20342, 24K00531 and 24H00183 and by Arithmer Inc., Daikin Industries, Ltd.\ and Ebara Corporation through collaborative grants.

-The work of the second author was partly supported by the grant no.\ 2024/55/D/ST1/03055 of the National Science Centre (NCN), Poland.
+The work of the second author was partly supported by the grant of the National Science Centre (NCN), Poland no.\ 2024/55/D/ST1/03055.
 Part of this work was created during the second author’s JSPS Postdoctoral Fellowship at the University of Tokyo.

 The third author enjoyed support of the IDUB program of the University of Warsaw, which enabled his visits to collaborators.